I know you’re drowning in tech headlines right now.

 ChatGPT isn’t the story anymore.

 I mean, people still use it.
-But the real money and attention has shifted to something different.
-Something that actually gets work done without you holding its hand through every step.
+But the real money and attention’s gone somewhere else.
+Something that actually gets work done without you holding its hand every step of the way.

 AI agents.